lstejskal/adapi/README.markdown

 ## API Version Support ##

-Adapi supports only the latest version of Google AdWords API: `v201101`.
-Older versions will not be supported. `v201101` and newer versions will still be supported when new versions are released.
+* adapi supports only the latest version of Google AdWords API: *v201109*
+* older versions will not be supported (well, maybe *v201101*)
+* *v201109* and newer versions will still be supported when new versions are released

 ## Examples ##